 "The vast majority of auroras occur in a band known as the Auroral Zone," says Alistair McLean, founder of a similarly named tour agency -- the Aurora Zone -- that specializes in Northern Lights trips.

 "This band can expand when solar activity is high."

 Before venturing into any of these freezing wildernesses, it's worth checking out the kp index, a measure of electromagnetic activity in the atmosphere.
 A reading of two or higher is considered good for Northern Lights spotting.

 You can also head south, for the Aurora Australis (Southern Lights), lighting up from around March onwards.

 Here are some of the places auroras show up.

 The Northern Lights illuminated over the Kerid Crater in south Iceland.
 The Kerid Crater is a popular tourist destination.

 Best spot: By the Jokulsarlon Glacier Lagoon.

-For him, the Jokulsarlon Glacier Lagoon, on the southeast coast of Iceland about 250 kilometers from Reykjavik, makes for a perfect shot.
+The Jokulsarlon Glacier Lagoon, on the southeast coast of Iceland about 250 kilometers from Reykjavik, makes for a perfect northern lights shot.